The Counteroffer Paradox: Why "Buying Back" Talent is a False Economy

 Introduction: The “Panic” Raise

-But for both the Employee and the Employer, the data suggests it is almost always a mistake.
+But for both the Employee and the Employer, “in my experience over the years, it is almost always a mistake for both parties"

 The scenario is standard: A high-performing Territory Manager resigns.